 Before joining Nossaman in 2006, Simon was a litigator with a construction and government contract law firm in Northern Virginia, where he advised public- and private-sector clients on disputes involving large and complex infrastructure projects.
 He also served as a judicial clerk with the General Services Board of Contract Appeals, assisting in legal analysis of contract claims and disputes.
 This collective experience has helped him anticipate potential risks and adjust procurement and contracting strategies accordingly.

 District of Columbia Department of Transportation – South Capitol Street Corridor Project.
-Leader of the legal team advising on the procurement of a design-build project that will involve the removal and replacement of the Frederick Douglass Memorial Bridge, construction of bridge approach ovals, reconstruction of adjacent streets and related bridge and interchange infrastructure rebuilding and replacement.
-The $441 million contract was awarded in August 2017 to a joint venture comprised of Archer Western Construction and Granite Construction, with AECOM as the lead designer.
-Construction began in February 2018 and completion is anticipated by the end of 2021.
+Leader of the legal team that advised on the procurement of a $441 million design-build project that will involve the removal and replacement of the Frederick Douglass Memorial Bridge, construction of bridge approach ovals, reconstruction of adjacent streets and related bridge and interchange infrastructure rebuilding and replacement.
+The new bridge was opened in September 2021.
 Simon assisted the Department on the development of the procurement and contract documents and monitoring of the procurement process.

 North Carolina Department of Transportation – I-77 Managed Lanes Project.
-Co-leader of the legal team advising on North Carolina’s first highway P3 – a $600 million upgrade of a critical business artery in one of the fastest growing states in the U.S. Under the toll concession agreement, a Cintra-led consortium will design, build, toll, operate and maintain 26 miles of high-occupancy managed lanes alongside existing general purpose lanes of the I-77 corridor heading north out of Charlotte.
-The project, the state’s first toll concession, reached commercial close in June 2014 and financial close in May 2015.
-Completion is anticipated in the first quarter of 2019.
-Financing includes $100 million in PABs, a $189 million TIFIA loan, $248 million in private equity and $95 million from the transportation agency.
-The improvements represent the first hybrid toll concession model to structure a credit support vehicle for lenders in conjunction with a traditional toll revenue risk concession.
+Co-leader of the legal team that advised on the procurement of a $600 million highway improvement project, which was the state’s first toll concession.
+The project is the first hybrid toll concession model to structure a credit support vehicle for lenders in conjunction with a traditional toll revenue risk concession.
+The project opened for operation in 2019.
 Simon assisted with the structuring, development, procurement and administration of the P3 and advised the transportation agency on legislative and regulatory changes needed to create a P3 program.

 Virginia Department of Rail and Public Transportation – Dulles Corridor Metrorail Project Phase 1.
-Co-leader of the legal team that advised on procurement of a $2.9 billion project to extend the Metrorail from East Falls Church through Tyson’s Corner to Wiehle Ave. in Fairfax County.
-The Department initially awarded a pre-development agreement and subsequently negotiated a design-build contract with the developer.
-Prior to contract award, the Department transferred management of project development to the Metropolitan Washington Airport Authority.
-The project, which included 11.7 miles of track and five new stations, was the first phase of the eventual 23-mile Silver Line.
-MWAA and the selected contractor, a Bechtel-led consortium, entered into a $1.6 billion design-build contract in 2007 and Phase 1 opened in July 2014.
-Simon assisted the Department in negotiating the contract.
+Co-leader of the legal team that advised on procurement of a $2.9 billion project to extend the Metrorail to Fairfax County.
+The project, which included 11.7 miles of track and five new stations, was the first phase of the 23-mile Silver Line.
+Phase 1 of the $1.6 billion design-build project opened in July 2014.
+Simon assisted the Department in negotiating the design-build contract.

 Metropolitan Washington Airports Authority – Dulles Corridor Metrorail Project Phase 2.
-Key member of the legal team that advised on procurement of a $2.7 billion Metrorail extension in Fairfax and Loudon counties, including Washington Dulles International Airport.
-The 11.4-mile, six-station project is the second phase of the eventual 23-mile Silver Line.
-In 2013, the Authority awarded the design-build contract to a Clark/Kiewit joint venture.
-Heavy construction began in 2014 and substantial completion is expected in 2019.
-Simon assisted the Authority in developing the procurement documents and the design-build agreement.
+Leader of the Nossaman team that advised on the procurement of a $2.7 billion Metrorail extension in Fairfax and Loudon counties, including Washington Dulles International Airport.
+The 11.4-mile, six-station project is the second phase of the 23-mile Silver Line.
+Phase 2 opened in November 2022.
+Simon assisted the Authority in developing the procurement documents and the design-build contract.

 - 05.30.2017 | Infra Insight Blog